CANTUS-Project/cantus-js/README.md

 the requested grammatical number, it will be returned as-is.
 (That is, converting ``'feasts'`` to plural will safely return ``'feasts'``).
 If either "type" or "to" are not a string with a valid type or grammatical number, the function returns ``undefined``.

+### cantusjs.VALID_FIELDS

+This is a "const" Array of strings that contains the names of all valid field names.